beepscore/bs_team_ranker/README_SUBSTANTIAL.md

-Thank you for your interest in Substantial.
+Problem Statement
 ===========================================
 This is a small problem that we would like you to solve so that we can get an idea of your coding ability.
 Your submission will be run in a clean environment to see if it produces the expected output.
-Please be sure to provide instructions for installing any dependancies.
+Please be sure to provide instructions for installing any dependencies.

 What we look for
 ----------------